JoshDoody/fsn/_book_excerpts/how-to-get-the-most-out-of-this-book.md

 ---
 layout: book_page
 title: How to get the most out of Fearless Salary Negotiation
-excerpt: Here's how to get the most out of Fearless Salary Negotiation.
+description: Here's how to get the most out of Fearless Salary Negotiation.
 has_basic_bundle_pitch: true
 context: interview
 author: josh